 However, I recommend using a single layer of plastic wrap followed by another layer of aluminum foil.
 This will ensure an adequate seal to prevent drying and freezer burn, which will render your fudge useless.

-How To Tell if Fudge Has Gone Bad
+How to Tell if Fudge Has Gone Bad (3 Signs)

 Just because fudge can last two weeks to three months with proper storage doesn’t mean it necessarily will.
 Many things can impact your fudge’s longevity, from exposure to air and moisture to add-ins.
 That said, it’s critical to know the signs of spoiled fudge.